A photo of the NYC Skyline

 Unintentional Violation: Sometimes, a violation occurs due to circumstances beyond your control.
 For instance, if an appointment with the probation officer was missed because of a medical emergency or unforeseen event, this could be a valid defense.

 Substantial Compliance: If you’ve generally complied with the terms of your probation and made an isolated mistake, it could be argued that you’ve been in substantial compliance.
-This approach emphasizes your overall efforts to meet the conditions set forth by the court.
+This approach emphasizes your efforts to meet the conditions set by the court.

 Insufficient Evidence: The prosecution must provide evidence that you violated your probation.
 If the evidence is weak or questionable, it might be possible to challenge its validity and argue that there is insufficient evidence.